FelixAugenstein/watson-assistant-webhooks-tutorial-part-ii/README.md

 <h1 align="center" style="border-bottom: none;">:rocket: IBM Digital Tech Tutorial: Webhooks Part II</h1>
 <h3 align="center">In this hands-on tutorial you will create demo for Watson Assistant that is able to create a ticket if you have any problems.
-This ticket is then saved to a Cloudant database and you can verify the ticket status.</h3>
+This ticket is then saved to a Cloudant database and you can verify the ticket status.
+The language of this Watson Assistant dialog skill is german.</h3>

 ## Prerequisites